ckoparkar/gibbon-type-safety/README.md

 ## Reduction relation

 The reduction relation is relatively straighforward.
-Regions are represented by "stores", which are represented as Agda lists.
+Regions are represented as [`stores`](src/TypeFamily.agda#L129) which are just lists in Agda.
-And there can only be "tag" or "int" values in a store.
+Each store value can either be a tag (like L or N etc.) or an integer.
+And data constructors write values to these stores.
-The locations are called "cursors" and are just offsets into some store.
+The locations are referred to as "cursors" and are just offsets into a store.
 For example, `(Node (Leaf 1) (Leaf 2))` is represented as: